Michael Myers Is Back For A New ‘Halloween,’ But Where Does It Fit In The Timeline Of The Franchise?

-On Friday, Blumhouse brought forth the moment that so many horror fans have been waiting for as it revealed the trailer for the brand new Halloween movie.
-Jamie Lee Curtis returns as Laurie Strode to take on her brother Michael Myers for one last time.
-Fans have been gushing over the trailer which is frightening and looks really good, but there is much more to this new film.
+On Friday, Blumhouse revealed the moment that so many horror fans have been waiting for as it released the trailer for the brand new Halloween movie.
+Jamie Lee Curtis returns as Laurie Strode to take on Michael Myers one last time.
+Fans have been gushing over the trailer, which is frightening and looks really good, but there is much more to this new film.
 Halloween is officially the 11th movie in the franchise, but many are wondering just where it fits in the timeline.

-When October 19, 2018, rolls around, Curtis will once again appear as Laurie Strode 40 years after she first took on the role.
+When October 19, 2018, rolls around, Curtis will once again appear as Laurie Strode, 40 years after she first took on the role.
 John Carpenter’s classic Halloween debuted in 1978 and it has spawned nine other movies in the franchise to this point, but not a single one of them will matter whatsoever.

 As reported by Bloody-Disgusting, co-writer Danny McBride explained the new movie as “Laurie Strode comes to her final confrontation with Michael Myers.”
-Four decades ago, she narrowly escaped being killed by her brother as he murdered many others around Haddonfield, but the time has come for them to meet again.
+Four decades ago, she narrowly escaped being killed by “the shape” as he murdered many others around Haddonfield, but the time has come for them to meet again.

 For those who are fans of the sequels, though, you’re may end up being disappointed as they are being forgotten.

-In 1978, Halloween was released and this new Halloween is picking up from the events that happened in that movie.
-Even though both movies have the exact same name, the 2018 film is going to be a sequel to the original but 40 years later.
+This new Halloween is picking up from the events that happened after the first film in 1978.
+Even though both movies have the exact same name, the 2018 film is going to be a sequel to the original, but 40 years later.

 That being said, the new movie is going to act as if none of the following films exist:

-It is no surprise that Season of the Witch would be ignored as it actually had nothing to do with the Michael Myers’ storyline anyway.
+It is no surprise that Season of the Witch would be ignored, as it actually had nothing to do with the Michael Myers’ storyline anyway.
 The two films from Rob Zombie were a bit of a reboot/remake of the franchise with a re-telling of the story in an even more violent fashion.

 Laurie Strode appears in Zombie’s films, but the role is played by Scout Taylor-Compton and not Jamie Lee Curtis.
 The version of the character played by Curtis has appeared in four movies in the franchise with Halloween (2018) being her fifth.